Visual-Hive/catalyst/examples/counter-app/README.md

 ---

-This example was created to demonstrate the Rise low-code builder's capability to create interactive React applications using visual logic flows.
+This example was created to demonstrate the Catalyst workflow builder's capability to create interactive applications using visual logic flows.